 It’s important to choose a board-certified plastic surgeon who is experienced in performing both neck and chin liposuction, and to schedule a consultation to discuss your options and receive a cost estimate.

 In some cases, health insurance may cover the cost of neck liposuction or chin liposuction if the excess fat is causing health problems such as sleep apnea.
 However, most cosmetic procedures, including liposuction, are not covered by health insurance and are considered elective.
-Your surgeon may offer financing options to help make the procedure more affordable.
+Your surgeon may offer financing options.

 If you’re considering neck liposuction or chin liposuction, it’s important to do your research and choose a qualified, experienced plastic surgeon.
 At Cosmos Clinic, we pride ourselves on our professionalism, experience, and caring approach to patient care.